Not sure what to do in Yellowstone in 4 days? Worry not.

 As one of the most popular national parks in the United States, there are so many things to do in Yellowstone (YNP).
 In fact, there are too many things to do that planning a proper Yellowstone itinerary can be overwhelming.
 Did we mention the park spans across 3 states and is nearly 3,500 square miles in area?

 That is exactly why we have written this 4-day Yellowstone itinerary, so you can have all the information you need for the perfect Yellowstone visit.
-We will talk about the attractions to see in 4 days in Yellowstone, where to stay, what to pack, and the best time to visit!

 If you are planning an itinerary for Yellowstone, you must wonder how many days should you spend in Yellowstone.
 After all, the park spans a total of 3 states and nearly 3,500 square miles.
 So Is 4 days in Yellowstone enough to see everything?